 Summer is certainly the most popular time for hiking in Los Angeles.
 But when it comes to this season, the City of Angels looks rather barren with prevailing yellowing and brownish colors.
 Wildwood Regional Park, one of the least crowded hiking places in Los Angeles, however, surprises with some variety of landscapes.
-A two-mile hiking trail in the northwestern part of the Greater Los Angeles Area runs through open and hidden in woods areas.
+The two-mile hiking trail in the northwestern part of the Greater Los Angeles Area runs through open and hidden in woods areas.
 The pinnacle of the hike is 40-foot-tall Paradise Falls.
 Those who find a two-mile walk a piece of cake can extend their hiking journey to Lizard Rock.
-It adds extra 2.5 miles to the initial trail and rewards with great views of Wildwood Park, Conejo Valley and Santa Rosa Valley.
+It adds extra 2.5 miles to the initial trail and rewards with great views of Wildwood Park, Conejo Valley, and Santa Rosa Valley.

 Wildwood Canyon Park

 Wisdom Tree hike is becoming more popular thanks to famous Hollywood Sign hike.
-Nevertheless, it still somehow falls under the category of the least crowded hiking places in Los Angeles.
+Nevertheless, it still somehow falls into a category of the least crowded hiking places in Los Angeles.
 There are a few trails that take you to the Wisdom Tree.
 The Tree of Life Trail and the Wonder View Trail Head are just some of them.
-The hike can be long and pretty steep depending on the trail you choose.
+The hike can be long and steep depending on the trail you choose.
 However, you’ll be rewarded with the iconic Wisdom Tree with boxes full on “wisdom” notebooks under it.
 Moreover, sweeping views of Los Angeles are more than enough to venture to one of these least crowded hiking places in the city.

 The Least Crowded Hiking Places in the San Fernando Valley of Los Angeles

 O’Melveny Park in the San Fernando Valley portion of Los Angeles is by far your best hiking place if you want to meet as few people as possible.
 On top of being quite isolated, the park offers trails of different difficulty levels.
-The most popular of them include Bee Canyon Trail, De Campos Trail and O’Melveny Park Loop to Mission Point.
+The most popular of them include Bee Canyon Trail, De Campos Trail, and O’Melveny Park Loop to Mission Point.